 Today’s Wonder of the Day was inspired by michael. michael Wonders, “What does blood pressure mean?”
 Thanks for WONDERing with us, michael!

-Some common symptoms of hypertension include headaches, dizziness, nosebleeds, nausea, and vision problems.
+How does a person know if they have hypertension?
+They might notice headaches, dizziness, nosebleeds, nausea, and vision problems.
 If you have any of these symptoms, you should see a doctor.
 Most doctors also check blood pressure as a regular part of any visit or check-up.

+A blood pressure measurement consists of two numbers.
 The first number is called the systolic pressure, which is the pressure at the peak of each heartbeat.
-The second number is called the diastolic pressure, which is the pressure between beats when the heart is at rest.
-For adults, high blood pressure is generally considered to be 140 over 90 or higher.
+The second number is called the diastolic pressure.
+This is the pressure between beats when the heart is at rest.
+For adults, high blood pressure is generally considered to be 130 over 80 or higher.

 What causes hypertension?
 It can be caused by certain medical conditions.
 Sometimes, it’s passed down from parent to child.
 Most of the time, though, there’s no specific cause.
 Things that can contribute to high blood pressure include stress, obesity, and lack of exercise.
 Eating too much salt and taking certain medicines can also contribute.
 Using alcohol, tobacco, and illegal drugs also cause blood pressure to rise.

 To treat hypertension, a doctor may prescribe a specific medicine.
 However, there are other things you can do to lower your blood pressure.
 This includes eating less salt and exercising more.
 Losing weight also lowers many people’s blood pressure.

 Maintaining healthy blood pressure is an important part of taking care of your body.
 That’s why most doctors and nurses check a patient’s blood pressure during every exam.
 You can take steps to avoid hypertension today!
 Get your family together for a healthy meal.
 You could even go on a walk together outside.
 These activities can help keep you and your loved ones happy and healthy!